Career Timeline of Amal Clooney: Major Achievements and Milestones

 December 2023: Filed Civil Case Against Lafarge on Behalf of Yazidi Plaintiffs

-In January 2024, Amal Clooney served on an advisory panel that was convened by the International Criminal Court (ICC) at the request of ICC Prosecutor Karim Ahmad Khan to review the investigation into potential war crimes committed in the Gaza war.
+In January 2024, the International Criminal Court (ICC) convened an advisory panel, on which Amal Clooney served, to review the prosecutor's investigation into potential war crimes committed in the Gaza war.

-October 2025: Co-Founded the Oxford Institute of Technology and Justice
+October 2025: Co-founded the Oxford Institute of Technology and Justice

 2025: Visiting Faculty Member at Columbia Law School